Resilient households coping up with recurrent drought situations in Somalia

 My name is Said Aw Ali Said.
 I have two families consisting of 18 people.
 I have been living in the Sanaag region in Somalia since my childhood.
-This village (Buq-hayle) did not exist by then.
-It was established about 10 years ago.
+This village (Buq-hayle) did not exist when I was young, it was established about 10 years ago.
 The total population of the village is estimated to be around 80 people, but there are many more living in the village’s outskirts.
 The livelihood of the community mostly depends on livestock.
-In addition, we have some rain-fed farms from which we occasionally get harvest.
+In addition, we have some rain-fed farms from which we occasionally harvest.

 This present drought has been going on for three consecutive years and its impact is at its climax now.
 The current drought has caused the Buq hayle community to lose their livestock, mostly cattle, sheep and goats.
 As a family, we possessed 100 sheep and goats but we lost 50 of them to the drought.